DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/today-button.md

 # TodayButton Plugin Reference

-A plugin that renders the Scheduler's button which sets the current date to today's date.
+A plugin that renders the Scheduler's button that is used to navigate to the today's date

 ## Import